Mr. Brodie Christian, Principal

 Dr. Christine Clayman

 My husband is also an educator in CCSD and we have two boys who both attend high school in CCSD as well.
-In my spare time I like to ride my bike, shop/window shop in home improvement stores, cook for my family, and attend community and cultural events.
+We have a family dog-Milo, a Chihuahua Mix who is a rescue dog.
+In my spare time I like to ride my Street Strider bike, shop/window shop in home improvement stores, cook for my family, and attend community and cultural events.
 I have recently developed a love for gardening (mostly vegetables and herbs) which I really enjoyed doing during the COVID-19 Shutdown.
 Most of all I love to spend time with my family doing whatever they want to do.

-Although the start of this year will look different, our commitment is to do what’s best to support our teachers and staff as they help our students be successful at school.
-We recognize that this is a tough time for many in our school community and will walk with you to figure this out together for the sake of our students.
-Needless to say, we’ll all need to be flexible with an extra dose of patience, understanding and grace with each other as we navigate this new virtual path.
-One of the things I have always appreciated about Bartlett ES is the engagement and support of our parents, PTO, and the overall school community, and look forward to when we can open up at the school building to see all our students face–to-face and working with all of you this year to meet the needs of all our students!
+Although this year may look different, my commitment is to do what’s best to support our teachers and staff as they help our students be successful at school.
+We recognize that this is a tough time for many in our school community and are committed to walk alongside you to figure this out together for the sake of our students.
+Needless to say, we’ll all need to be flexible with an extra dose of patience, understanding and grace with each other as we navigate this new path.
+One of the things I have always appreciated about Bartlett ES is the engagement and support of our parents, PTO, and the overall school community.
+I’m so glad to have students staff back in our building again and look forward to working with all of you this year to meet the needs of all our students!